nadanova/SIFT-mini-assignment/README.md

 The project covers:
 - SIFT-based matching between a query and a target image.
 - Drawing detected object location in the target image.
-- (Bonus) Detecting and marking the object in each frame of a video.
+- Detecting and marking the object in each frame of a video.

 ---